taimoorsardar/Resnet-50fpn-api/README.md

 1. Place the above **README.md** and **requirements.txt** files in the root of your project.
 2. Follow the instructions in the README to install dependencies and run the API.
 3. Use the provided endpoints and helper functions in your client code or interactive Python sessions.

-These files should help you get started with documentation and setting up your environment.
-Let me know if you need any further modifications or additional details!